 Cost of education in Angola

 If you have children, the cost of living in Angola rises significantly.
-As the standard of local public and private schools is generally considered inadequate, outrageously-priced international schools are the only remaining option.
-Annual tuition fees often don't include essentials such as textbooks, uniforms, and extracurricular activities, so you must also budget for these.
+As the standard of local public and private schools is largely considered inadequate, outrageously-priced international schools are the only remaining option.
+Annual tuition fees often don’t include essentials such as textbooks, uniforms, and extracurricular activities, so you must also budget for these.

 Cost of healthcare in Angola